Perennial Seeds May Need a Winter - Dormancy

 Seed requires the recommended treatment only once.
 For example, do not cold stratify and then fall sow.
 This is a double cold stratification.
 Once the initial stratification is complete the seed is ready to germinate.
 Should there be a fall warm up, the seed will begin the process of germination and may be killed by the freezing temperatures of winter.
 In addition, once the seed has completed stratification, it is ready to start growing.
 In this state the seed will use up its energy reserves at a rapid rate and will have a much reduced shelf life at warmer or cooler temperatures.

 Seed should be stored cold prior to sowing or stratifying.
-Allow the seed to warm to room temperature, then soak in water 24 hours, for most species.
-Seed must be moist to stratify.
+Allow the seed to warm to room temperature, then soak in water 12–14 hours, for most species.
+Seed must be moist not wet to stratify.
 Most seeds are dried to below 10 percent moisture for best storage.
 Seed below 10 percent moisture does not stratify well and may just sit dormant.
 The moisture level must be increased to 60 percent or more to allow the seed to begin to stratify.
 Cold stratify in damp vermiculite in a refrigerator during December and January.
 Experienced growers like vermiculite because it washes off the seeds easier.
 For small seeds like Arnica, put them in a bag with a damp, but not wet, paper towel that does not contain bleach.
 Avoid fine sand because it is harder to work with.
 Sow in plug flats or undivided trays in the greenhouse when seeds comes out of the refrigerator.
 Read packet instructions to see if bottom heat is required, for most it is not.
-Reminder to keep the seeds damp, not wet.
+Reminder to keep the seeds damp, not wet so they do not rot.

 2. Outdoor Treatment

+Sometimes refrigeration does not work for various reasons such as seeds just need to be frozen hard or more biology in involved to break dormancy.
 This method mimics natural freeze-thaw stratification.
 Mother Nature will naturally cold stratify seed over the winter for seeds planted outside in colder areas.
 Sow seeds in well-drained starting soil mix.
 Place the flats on the North side of your house or in full shade.
 Be sure seeds are protected from rodents, birds and cats.
 We cover our flats with weighted 1/4" or 1/2" hardware cloth.
 One advantage of this method is that young seedlings do not have to compete with weeds as they get started and can be planted out when more mature.
-If you purchase your seeds after mid-March, do not use this method because you may need more cold winter evening temperature days than are left in the season.
+If you purchase your seeds after mid-March, in Zone 7 or warmer, do not use this method because you may need more cold winter evening temperature days than are left in the season.
 If you have a dry winter, place pieces of 1/4" ice or 1/2" snow on the flats to melt every few days, not a lot, just enough to keep some moisture on the flats.

 3. Fall Sowing

 Direct sowing in the garden or pots in the Fall is the traditional method in Europe.
+Sow in sterile potting mix if your soil has many weed seeds.
 This method naturally exposes perennial seeds to winter conditions.
 Be sure to stake where you sow and date.
 Wood popsicle sticks fade and rot over the winter.
 Use larger stakes, plastic stakes written with a black Sharpie last the longest.
 Plant at a depth appropriate for the variety.
 Seeds requiring light to germinate, just press on the surface.

 4. Winter Solstice Sowing